japl-lang/jale/README.md

 	echo input
 ```

-Also see main.nim if the above example does not suffice,
+Also see examples folder if the above example does not suffice,
 and look at defaults.nim for many binding examples.
 Look at multiline.nim's procs and editor.nim's
 LineEditor type for an "API".
 It's wip, docs will